Wed, 17 Aug 2016

 There are many compelling reasons to consider a Serverless / Lambda-based architecture for your next project: scalability, fault-tolerance, low maintenance cost, high flexibility.
 But one of the most often-cited is cost.

 A typical AWS serverless stack has several cost components: Lambda, API Gateway, DynamoDB, and often S3 & CloudFront.
-In this post we’ll focus on Lambda.
+In this post we’ll focus on Lambda and reviewing if the AWS Lambda cost is expensive.

 Lambda pricing is as follows: